ocp guinea pig guide tablet mockup

 The males are usually more aggressive than the females, but they should all be closely monitored to ensure they are getting along.

-Caring for the Pups
+Caring for the Baby Guinea Pigs

 Newborn guinea pigs are very tiny, weighing around 3.5 ounces.